SITE: “7 of Everything – Qualities of the Soul”

 They found that Resilience is —

-⭐︎ strongly associated with high level Self-directedness & low level Harm Avoidance
+• • • strongly associated with a high level of Self-directedness & low level Harm Avoidance

 IMP: The 2 most prominent beneficial traits are the complete opposite of how most ACoAs live.
 We function from:

-— Low Self-directedness, which fuels our co-dependence, is about not being our own internal motivator.
-(More later).
+🔻 Low Self-directedness, which fuels our co-dependence, rather than being our own internal motivator.

-But in looking at males vs females differences, one surprise was that the Asian sample of men was higher in Cooperativeness than the women, whereas in the West, it was the reverse.
+And looking at male vs female differences, one surprise was that the Asian men in the sample were higher in Cooperativeness than the women, whereas in the West, it was the reverse.
 (CHART)

 Philosophical Questions

-• Active vs reactive : Do we primarily act through individual initiative OR because of outside stimuli ?
+• Active vs Reactive : Do you mainly act from individual initiative OR usually from outside stimuli ?

-• Freedom vs Determinism : Do we have control over our own behavior OR is it caused by forces beyond our control?
+• Freedom vs Determinism : Do you have control over your own behavior OR is it always caused by forces beyond your control?